 At Putney we take pride in our reputation for careful, thorough planning and attention to detail.
 The descriptions of our high school summer travel programs are based on our experiences in previous summers and our plans for this summer.
 It is inevitable that some things described here will not happen exactly as presented.
 To get the most out of the Putney experience, participants need to be flexible in responding to unforeseen situations, and creative in taking advantage of unexpected opportunities.
 We expect Putney participants to share responsibility for the success of their experience.
 Rules that provide a safe and structured environment, set curfews, and prohibit the use of alcohol, drugs, and tobacco are in place and enforced.
 We expect you to behave in a mature and productive way at all times.

 Learn more about the program by reading the 2013 Language Learning Costa Rica Blog.

 This program begins and ends at George Bush International Airport in Houston, Texas.

 Departure • Join your group to begin a month of village-based language learning and community service in the mountains of Costa Rica.
 The group flight departs from Miami International Airport where you meet one of your leaders who accompanies the group to San Jose, Costa Rica.

 San Jose • Spend two nights in the capital city of Costa Rica where you learn about the country’s history, language, and culture.
-Get to know each other and get ready for your stay in the host village.
+Get to know each other and prepare for your stay in the host village.